MaramSindhu03/Python-Web-Scraper/README.md

                        -> pip install requests
                        -> pip install beautifulsoup4

-### Usage

-  To execute the web scraping module, follow the steps below:
-        -> Extract the files from Zip folder(MARAM_SINDHU_21311A6921) -> Download the file: Download the Python file (21311A6921_Webscraper.py) and save it in a folder of your choice.
-        -> Open the Folder in VS Code:
-        -> In VS Code, click on the script file (21311A6921_Webscraper.py) to open it in the editor.
-        -> Open the Terminal and Click on New Terminal.

 ### Run the Script:
-       -> To execute the file, type the following command  python 21311A6921_Webscraper.py and hit on Enter.
+       -> To execute the file, type the following command  python Webscraper.py and hit on Enter.

 ### Extension
      -> For Scraping Dynamic Webpages use Selenium library.